 I ran for the bus every single day that I worked in a corporate office.
-I’d scuffle down the block in my heels, hot coffee in one hand and a grab-and-go breakfast like these Trail Mix Peanut Butter Granola Bars in the other, silently praying that the bus was behind schedule.
+I’d scuffle down the block in my heels, hot coffee in one hand and a grab-and-go breakfast like these no bake Trail Mix Peanut Butter Granola Bars in the other, silently praying that the bus was behind schedule.
 This was my Monday through Friday for four straight years.

 You would think that after one year of stressed-out suit sprinting that I would have learned to leave the house earlier, let alone after four years, but it never happened.
 No matter how early I woke up, I always left the house at the same time: exactly three minutes before Bus #6 passed my stop.

 Five minutes would have afforded me a leisurely stroll, but noooooo.
 I apparently lived for the adrenaline of running in a pencil skirt.
 If you haven’t worn one lately, imagine jogging with your thighs strapped together with a thick rubber band.
 Then make that rubber band dry clean only and not at all stretchy.
 It’s like that, only worse.

 What did I learn instead?
 To store my heels in a box underneath my desk, instead of wearing them in (easier to run in flats) and to make sure I always had a stash of no-bake peanut butter granola bars at the ready.
 I might be late, but at least I wouldn’t be hungry.

 If you find yourself rushing in the morning, struggle to find time for a healthy breakfast or snacks, have picky eaters to feed, or a bus of your own to catch, this trail mix peanut butter granola bars recipe is for you.
 Because they’re a no bake recipe, they take only a few minutes to make, are made from simple ingredients, and can last for weeks, so you’ll always have them at the ready.
 Plus, they are super yummy, filling, and healthy too!